math2001/math2001.github.io/content/post/vim-great-resources.md

 ---

-If you're a VIM user, have a look at these resources, they're pretty good (you probably will know some ­ if not all ­ of them)
+If you're a VIM user, have a look at these resources, they're pretty good (you probably will know some, if not all of them)<!--more-->

 - [vimcast.org](http://vimcast.org) Just awesome screencasts and tips in general
 - [vimcolors.com](http://vimcolors.com) A list of color schemes